 Whether it’s your weekly shopping place or somewhere you visit only once a month, you should collect your points as they can quickly add up to a decent amount of money.

 After signing up to a loyalty card scheme you will usually be given a card (or digital card), which you can use to collect points every time you shop.
 You can exchange the points you have collected either for vouchers to spend in the supermarket or simply to provide money off at the till.
 Additionally, loyalty card points can often be traded up for better rewards, such as restaurant vouchers or theme park tickets.

 Despite the name "loyalty card", you don’t have to be loyal to supermarkets to make money from them.
 There are plenty of other perks to each scheme which get you coupons and money off your shopping - even if you don’t shop there each week.
 Some loyalty schemes are better than others.
 If you don’t fancy using your points to pay for your weekly shop, some loyalty cards allow you to trade the points for double or triple the value with various partner retailers.
 Others, you earn money off coupons very quickly for a much smaller spend.

 What are the top supermarket loyalty cards?

-Probably the best-known loyalty card, Tesco Clubcard is something you should definitely have in your wallet.
-It's free to sign up and you get access to a lot of exclusive Tesco offers including personalised coupons, Clubcard deals and a trade-up system to make better use of the points you collect.
+Probably the best-known loyalty card, the Tesco Clubcard is something you should definitely have in your wallet.
+It's free for the first month and you get access to a lot of exclusive Tesco offers including Clubcard deals, personalised coupons, and a trade-up system to make better use of the points you collect.

 How much is a Tesco Clubcard point worth?